How do I know if I am getting a new computer?

 I also need a docking station, speakers, and a few other things.

 Your department, grant or resarch fund can fund any or all of these items.
 Unfortunately, the replacement fund is not able to sustain these options.

 To whom can I speak about the replacement program and/or my departmental needs?

-Comments about this document or the policies described in it should be directed to Amy Pearlman, Head of Support Services (firstname.lastname@example.org, x7447).
+Comments about this document or the policies described in it should be directed to Amy Pearlman, Director of Client Services and IT Procurement (firstname.lastname@example.org, x7447).